iOS Client Side Encryption SDK

-This SDK is used to encrypt card data on the client side.
-In this case on the iOS device itself.
-The crypted data that is created by CSE can be transferred to the Buckaroo API through you own server.
+The iOS Client-Side Encryption (CSE) SDK is designed to securely encrypt card data directly on the client side, specifically on iOS devices.
+The encrypted data generated by the CSE can then be transferred to the Buckaroo API through your server.

-On the client side you have to make a form in which the consumer can enter its card data (like card number, expiry date, cvc and cardholder name).
-This data has to be fed to the ecrypt method (for cards that do not have a cvc code, like Maestro and Bancontact, you can provide the empty string) alongside with a function which sends the encrypted card data to the server side.
-We also have provided some validation functions to validate the consumer's input.
+On the client side, you need to create a form where the consumer can enter their card details (such as card number, expiry date, CVC, and cardholder name).
+This data is then fed into the encrypt method.
+For cards that do not have a CVC code (like Maestro and Bancontact), you can provide an empty string for the CVC parameter.
+The SDK also includes validation functions to validate the consumer's input.
 You can find examples of how to use this SDK below.

-With the received encrypted card data you can create a Creditcard or Bancontact PayEncrypted (or AuthorizeEncrypted) request (see respectively the Creditcard or Bancontact documentation on how to make such a request).
-After this request, the flow will continue like the consumer has entered its card data on our checkout, so we will return an URL when the consumer has to perform 3DSecure or we will return a success (or failed) status of the transaction.
+Once you have received the encrypted card data from the client, you can use it to create a Creditcard or Bancontact PayEncrypted (or AuthorizeEncrypted) request.
+Refer to the respective Creditcard or Bancontact documentation for details on making such requests.
+The process will continue as if the consumer entered their card data directly on our checkout page.
+Depending on the outcome, you will either receive a URL for 3DSecure authentication or a success/failure status for the transaction.

-Once you have performed some successful test transactions you can fill out the SAQ-A from PCI and Buckaroo will enable Client Side Encryption on your live channel.
+After conducting successful test transactions, you will need to complete the SAQ-A form from PCI.
+Once this is done, Buckaroo will enable Client-Side Encryption on your live channel.

 Encrypt card data example